 COVID-19 has cut the charity’s ability to fund new life-saving research in half.
 With your help, the BHF will be able to fund life-saving research and support for heart patients.
 This is why donations are even more vital this year of all.

-For more information about our chosen charity, visit the British Heart Foundation Website.
+In any case, for more information about our chosen charity, visit the British Heart Foundation Website.

-Another important cause at this time of the year, Foodbanks
+Another important cause at this time of the year, food banks

-What are foodbanks and why are they important?
+What are food banks, and why are they important?

-Foodbanks have become more and more needed over the last few years.
+Food banks have become more and more needed over the last few years.
 Food is donated by schools, churches, businesses and individuals.
-The items are non-perishable and in-date, with many people adding an extra item from a food bank shopping list to their own family shop.
+The items are non-perishable and in-date, with many people adding an extra item from a food bank shopping list to their family shop.
 You may have seen volunteers at a supermarket collection near you when shoppers are asked to buy an extra item or two to help local people in crisis.
 At the food bank, volunteers sort the food to check it is in date and box it up ready to be handed out.
 People in need then come along to the banks, usually having been referred there by health workers, doctors or other professionals.

 For more information about our chosen FoodBank, visit the Chelwood Foodbank Plus Website.